ahoodatheguy/TUItter/README.md

 # TUItter.
 A W.I.P twitter client that works entirely in your terminal.

-## Switching to Python.
+## Python Libraries
-This branch is for the migration of the TUItter program to python.
 In order to run the program, you need to install a few libraries.

 Run:
 ```